fkan95/fkan95.github.io/_pages/index.md

 ---

 <div style="font-size: 0.75rem; line-height: 1.5; text-align: justify">
-Hi, my name is Florian! <br>
+Hi,<br>
 I am a theoretical physicist working on quantum communication and quantum information.
-I am part of the <a href="https://www.quitphysics.info/">QuIT group</a> in the Theory Division at the Atominstitute, TU Wien, and the Quantum Group at AIT - Austrian Institute of Technology.
+I am part of the <a href="https://www.quitphysics.info/">QuIT group</a> in the Theory Division at the Institute for Atomic and Subatomic Physics, TU Wien, and the Quantum Group at AIT - Austrian Institute of Technology.
 My research focuses on Quantum Key Distribution (QKD), particularly continuous-variable and high-dimensional QKD, as well as various other topics in quantum information theory, such as (high-dimensional) entanglement.  <br> <br>

 I am deeply curious about the fundamental laws of nature and enjoy building bridges between foundational principles and their practical applications.
 Although I am a theorist, I enjoy working closely with experimental groups, as these collaborations not only help translate theoretical insights into practical Experiments, but also deepen my understanding and inspire new theoretical questions. <br><br>